zephyrproject-rtos/zephyr/samples/subsys/mgmt/updatehub/README.rst

 Step 4.6: Build for OpenThread Network [experimental]
 -----------------------------------------------------

-The OpenThread requries the ``overlay-ot.conf``.
+The OpenThread requires the ``overlay-ot.conf``.
 It requires two nodes: one will be the host NCP and the second one will be the device under test.
 The validation needs a Linux kernel >= 4.9 with optional NAT-64 support.
 The start point is try reproduce the `OpenThread Router`_.
 It is